The Diplomat (2025 film): Theatrical

 After initial postponement from January 2024, it was planned to release in theatres on 7 March 2025, but was eventually postponed by a week to 14 March 2025 (Holi Day).
-The film was banned across several Arab Gulf states, including the Saudi Arabia, Oman and Qatar.
+The film was banned across several of the Arab countries in the Persian Gulf region, including Saudi Arabia, Oman, and Qatar.

 Home media

-The film's satellite rights were acquired by Sony MAX, Where it will be coming soon.
+The film's satellite rights were acquired by Sony MAX, where it will be coming soon.
 The film began streaming on Netflix from 9 May 2025.

 Marketing

 The marketing campaign for The Diplomat began with the release of the first look poster in January 2025, followed by a teaser and the official trailer, which was dropped on 14 February 2025.